Smithville (album)

-Smithville is the second album by American jazz trumpeter Louis Smith, recorded in March 30, 1958 and released on Blue Note—his final album for the label.
+Smithville is the second album by American jazz trumpeter Louis Smith, recorded on March 30, 1958, and released on Blue Note—his final album for the label.

 Reception

 The AllMusic review by Stephen Thomas Erlewine states, "Stylistically, there are no surprises here -- this is mainstream bop and hard bop, comprised [sic] original and contemporary bop numbers, as well as standards...
 It's a first-rate hard bop set that deserves wider distribution than it has received."